 They may also be in the best position to regain lost market share for the first time in years – but only if they played the AI card better than Google.

 As of January 2022, Microsoft sites handled a quarter of all search queries in the United States.

 One could argue that Bing outperforms Google in certain respects.

 For starters, Bing has a rewards program that allows one to accumulate points while searching.
 These points are redeemable at the Microsoft and Windows stores, which is a nice perk.

-Bing carries that same clean user experience to video, making it the “go to” source for video search without a YouTube bias.
+Bing carries that same clean user experience to video, making it the go-to source for video searches without a YouTube bias.

 That means you can run your searches in peace without having to worry about the boogeyman watching you through your computer screen.